mondele/btt-writer-docs/docs/translationQuestions.rst

-Translating translationQuestions for Gateway Languages Using translationStudio – Desktop v11.1
+Translating translationQuestions for Gateway Languages Using BTT Writer
 ===============================================================================================

 **NOTE**: These instructions assume that the Bible ULB text project and the Bible ULB Questions project have been previously set-up and that the Gateway Language check box is checked in Settings.